imahamdan/ctt_docs/Writerside/topics/DecodersMgr.md

 # Decoders Architecture

-# how hte Decoder is being selected?
+# how the Decoder is being selected?
 1. InstanceParameter
    2. FailDecoderName = "LOG1_DECODER"
    3. FailDecoderArgs = "11110000"